Dabbing has exploded as one of the most popular methods for using cannabis.

 Once you have the basics of your dab rig setup, you’ll need a good cannabis concentrate like wax or oil.
 You can pick up dab products from your local dispensary.

 If the idea of using a torch to smoke weed freaks you out, we totally get it.
 Not everyone is into the whole torch style of dabbing.
-In this case, you can pick up one of these new school e-rigs, also known as an electronic dab rigs, which are battery-powered instead.
+In this case, you can pick up one of these new school e-rigs.
+Also known as an electronic dab rig, these battery-powered devices are another great tool for smoking concentrates.
+Some even allow you to conveniently switch back and forth between concentrates and dry herb, all-in-one device.

 The Puffco Peak vaporizer is another extremely popular one.
 If you want something a bit more budget-friendly, go with something like the the G Pen Connect dab kit.
 The Connect attaches to any water pipe or bong with compatible joints.